GPUPeople/faimGraph/README.markdown

 			Sets up which graphmode is used
 				simple - weight - semantic
 		updatevariant
-			Can be currently "standard", "warpsized" or "specialised" Defines how the update should occur (1 thread or 1 warp per update) Warpsized approach requires a blocksize of 128 and update kernel launch size of 32 Standard approach should be flexible
+			Can be currently "standard", "warpsized", "vertexcentric" or "vertexcentricsorted" Defines how the update should occur (1 thread or 1 warp per update) or based on affected vertices (+ respecting sort order) rounds
-		rounds
 			Number of rounds for this testrun, the graphstructure will be initialized and torn down this much updaterounds
-			Number of individual update rounds within a round, for each update round batch size of edges is inserted and removed again (can be either the same updates or "realistic" updates, this can be changed in main.cpp via parameter "realisticDeletion") edgeblocksize
+			Number of individual update rounds within a round, for each update round batch size of edges is inserted and removed again (can be either the same updates or "realistic" updates, this can be changed in main.cpp via parameter "realisticDeletion") pagesize
-			Size of edgeblocks that are given out by the memory manager in Bytes For warpsized approach has to be 128 initlaunchblocksize
+			Size of a page used for edge data initlaunchblocksize
 			Kernel launch size for the Initialization (e.g. 32) insertlaunchblocksize